Dear Ironwood Families...

 Join us on

 We are advertising and putting up signs in the area.
-All you have to do is place your items out on Saturday, October 21st and put on a happy face.
+All you have to do is place your items out on Saturday or Sunday (or both days) and put on a happy face.
 Not sure what to do next?
 Here are a few helpful tips: